rick51231/unifi-protect-android-direct/README.md

 * Install *protect-patched.apk* on device or via adb: `adb install protect-patched.apk`

 ## Patches
+Patches for different versions are stored in [patches](patches) folder.

 ### IP Validation fix
 Forces protect to use ip from discovery packet, required to work with [Unifi Proxy](https://github.com/bahamas10/unifi-proxy).
 By default, protect uses source ip of discovery packet.
 The iOS version does require this fix.